The Jerry Lewis MDA Labor Day Telethon

 The MDA Labor Day Telethon was an annual telethon held the night before and through Labor Day in the United States to raise money for the Muscular Dystrophy Association (MDA).
 The Muscular Dystrophy Association was founded in 1950 with hopes of gaining the American public's interest.
 The show was hosted by comedian, actor, singer and filmmaker Jerry Lewis from its 1966 inception until 2010.
 The history of MDA's telethon dates back to the 1950s, when the Jerry Lewis Thanksgiving Party for MDA raised funds for the organization's New York City area operations.
 The telethon was held annually on Labor Day weekend beginning in 1966, and raised $2.45 billion for MDA from its inception through 2009.

-The telethon broadcast up to 211/2 hours, starting on the Sunday evening preceding Labor Day and continuing until late Monday afternoon on the holiday itself.
-MDA called its network of participating stations the "Love Network".
+For most of its run, the telethon was syndicated nationwide to individual local television stations, regardless of network affiliation, and aired for up to 211/2 hours starting on the Sunday evening preceding Labor Day and continuing until late Monday afternoon of the holiday itself.
+MDA called its network of participating stations that aired the telecast, the "Love Network".
 The show originated from Las Vegas for 28 of the years it was broadcast.
-Beginning in 2011 (and coinciding with Lewis's departure) MDA radically reformatted and shortened the telethon's format into that of a benefit concert, shortening the length of the special each successive year.
-The 2011 edition was seen on the Sunday evening before Labor Day for six hours.
-This edition was syndicated to approximately 160 television stations throughout the United States on September 4, 2011.

-Nigel Lythgoe, Jann Carl, Alison Sweeney and Nancy O'Dell were brought on as co-hosts and shared hosting duties for the 2011 edition.
+Beginning in 2011 and coinciding with Lewis's departure, MDA radically reformatted and shortened the telethon's format into that of a benefit concert, airing exclusively on the Sunday evening before Labor Day and shortening the length of the special each successive year.
+The 2011 edition reduced the telecast to six hours, and was syndicated to approximately 160 television stations throughout the United States on September 4.
+Nigel Lythgoe, Jann Carl, Alison Sweeney and Nancy O'Dell were brought on as co-hosts and shared hosting duties for that year’s edition.

 Successive telethons from 2012 to 2014 ran under the new title MDA Show of Strength and further reduced the show's airtime.
-The 2012 edition aired on Sunday, September 2, 2012 and was reduced to three hours as a primetime-only broadcast.
-The telethon aired at 8 p.m.
-Eastern and Pacific Time, and was seen live in the Eastern and Central time zones.
-The 2012 edition did not refer to itself as a "telethon."

-The 2013 Show of Strength discontinued the long-standing format of being syndicated to individual stations of varying network affiliation and aired on major national network ABC on Sunday, September 1, 2013, and running two hours.
-The final edition aired on ABC on August 31, 2014, again as a two-hour special, beginning at 9:00p.m.
+The 2012 edition, which aired on Sunday, September 2, ceased referring to the broadcast as a "telethon" and was reduced to a three-hour, primetime-only broadcast airing at 8 p.m.
+Eastern and Pacific Time; that year’s edition was televised live only in the Eastern and Central time zones, and tape delayed in the rest of the country.
+The 2013 Show of Strength, airing on Sunday, September 1, and running for two hours, discontinued the broadcast’s long-standing syndication distribution format and aired for the first time as a national network telecast on ABC.
+The final edition aired on ABC on August 31, 2014, again as a two-hour special, beginning at 9:00 p.m.
 ET/PT.
-It was announced on May 1, 2015, that the MDA would discontinue the annual event.
+On May 1, 2015, the MDA announced that it would discontinue the annual event.
 The MDA revisited the national telethon concept on October 24, 2020 and again in 2021 with a new social media-based telethon, The MDA Kevin Hart Kids Telethon.